Eddie Coffie

-Eddie Cofie (1959–2015) was a Ghanaian actor, president of the Ghana Actors Guild and also a pastor.
-He featured in many Ghanaian movies like Bob Smith's Diabolo, Dirty Tears Sinking Sands and A Northern Affair.
+Eddie Cofie (1959–2015) was a Ghanaian actor, president of the Ghana Actors Guild, and also a pastor.
+He featured in many Ghanaian movies like Bob Smith's Diabolo, Dirty Tears, Sinking Sands and A Northern Affair.

 Career

 In 1992, Coffie featured in many Ghanaian movies like Bob Smith's Diabolo, which he played the main role as the snake-pastor who turns into a strange creature devouring raw eggs and suffering from Hallucinations.
 He went on and featured in several movies including Dirty Tears in 1996 and both Dangerous Game II and The Suspect in 1997.
-He also featured in the multiple award winning movies Sinking Sands in 2011 and A Northern Affair in 2014.
+He also featured in the multiple award-winning movies Sinking Sands in 2011 and A Northern Affair in 2014.
 In 2014, he also featured in the Ghanaian-Nigerian movie My Taxi Soul starring alongside Martha Ankomah, Kalsoume Sinare and Eddie Watson.

 Ghana Actors Guild

 In October 2014, Coffie was elected as the president of the Ghana Actors Guild after garnering 93 votes out of 166 votes cast.
-He served in that role until his death in 2015.
+He served in that role until he died in 2015.
 He was a member of the Ghana Culture Forum Outreach taskforce team with veteran actress and politician Dzifa Gomashie serving as the team leader.
 Through his role as president of the Ghana Actors Guild, he worked as a key member of the creative arts executives along with Ghana Music Rights Organization president Kojo Antwi and Musicians Union of Ghana president Bice Obour to ensure the introduction of Insurance for entertainers in Ghana.